AdobeDocs/marketo-measure.en/help/configuration-and-setup/getting-started-with-marketo-measure/marketo-measure-crm-packageless-integration.md

 ---
 # [!DNL Marketo Measure] CRM Packageless Integration {#marketo-measure-crm-packageless-integration}

-We understand that not all Marketing teams want (or have access) to run marketing reporting out of the CRM, whether it's because of limited access, CRM ownership, longer time to value, or legal implications.
+Not all Marketing teams want (or have access) to run marketing reporting out of the CRM, whether it's because of limited access, CRM ownership, longer time to value, or legal implications.
 Going down the path of [!DNL Marketo Measure] Quick Start gives you the ability to effectively implement and run [!DNL Marketo Measure] with as little reliance on the CRM as possible.

 ## Standard [!DNL Marketo Measure] Installation {#standard-marketo-measure-installation}